nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/16 Other types of dependent clauses.md

 4. Who do girls like they're boys.
 5. …you really love

-We're going to be looking at these different types of clauses.
+Theses are dependent clauses but they are not adverbial clauses.
+We're going to be looking at dependent clauses which are not adverbial clauses.

 ## Clinical relevance